Where to stay · Cádiz

 What luxury actually means here

 Luxury in Jerez differs significantly from the resort-style opulence of the Costa del Sol or the grand international brands found in Sevilla.
 In this city, high-end stays are almost exclusively tied to the heritage of the sherry industry and the equestrian tradition.
-When you book a luxury hotel in Jerez, you are typically choosing between a restored casa palacio (palace house) in the historic centre or a more expansive estate on the periphery of the old town.
+When you book a luxury hotel in Jerez, you are typically choosing between a restored casa palacio (palace house), such as Hotel Casa Palacio María Luisa or Hotel Palacio Garvey, in the historic centre or a more expansive estate on the periphery of the old town.

 Practical luxury here means space and architectural detail.
 Expect high vaulted ceilings, original marble floors, and central courtyards designed to keep the building cool during the intense Andalucían summer.
 However, there are trade-offs to consider.
 Many of the most expensive rooms are located within protected historical buildings where room layouts are dictated by the original stone walls.
 This can mean that even in a five-star suite, the bathroom might be smaller than expected or the windows may be positioned high up to maintain the building's facade.